Scout Leadership Positions

 Helps Cub Scouts advance through Cub Scout ranks.

-Encourages Cub Scouts to join a Boy Scout troop upon graduation.
+Encourages Cub Scouts to join a Scouts BSA Troop upon graduation.

 Assists with activities in the den meetings.